Trihydro/TIM-Manager/local-deployment/README.md

 The dockerfiles for the wyocv services expect the JAR files to be in the same directory as the Dockerfile.
 After compilation, copy the JAR files to the appropriate directories.

 ### Certificates
-The `resdf.wyoroad.info.cer` file, found in resources, must be present in the same directory as the Dockerfile for the `cv-data-tasks` service.
+The certificate file that is being used must be present in the same directory as the Dockerfile for the `cv-data-tasks` service.

 ### Mocking
 Several database objects are mocked and can be created using the scripts in `db-scripts\pgsql\mocking\sql`.
 Depending on what is being tested, these may or may not be necessary.